Tuotilo: Music

 Tuotilo played several instruments, including the harp.
 The history of the ecclesiastical drama begins with the trope sung as Introit of the Mass on Easter Sunday.
 It has come down to us in a St. Gallen manuscript dating from the time of Tuotilo.
 According to the works catalogue of Ekkehard IV, Casus sancti Galli, Tuotilo is the author of five tropes; further research ascribed five additional tropes to him.
 Some of them are available in modern editions.

 Art

 James Midgley Clark points out that the most interesting items at the St. Gallen Abbey in Switzerland are the ivory tablets attributed to Tuotilo, which form the cover of the Evangelium Longum.
 Tuotilo's paintings can be found at Konstanz, Metz, St. Gallen, and Mainz.

 Legacy

 Tuotilo was buried at a chapel dedicated to Saint Catherine in St. Gall, which was later renamed for him.
 His feast day is celebrated on 28 March.
-St. Tuotilo is the patron saint of speech therapists.